Mitsubishi ASX

 The Mitsubishi ASX (abbreviation of "Active Sports Crossover") is a subcompact crossover SUV manufactured by the Japanese automaker Mitsubishi Motors.
 On introduction, it was positioned below the Outlander in Mitsubishi's crossover SUV line-up, until the Eclipse Cross filled the gap between the ASX and Outlander in 2017.
 It was built on the GS platform closely shared with the Lancer and Outlander.

-For the European market, the second-generation ASX is a rebadged Renault Captur, which will be sold from March 2023.
+For the European market, the second-generation ASX is a rebadged Renault Captur, which was sold from March 2023.

 First generation (GA; 2010)

 The first-generation ASX was first released in the Japanese domestic market on 17 February 2010 as the Mitsubishi RVR.
 The RVR nameplate is only used in Japan, South Korea, and Canada.
 It is sold as the ASX in most markets, and also as the Mitsubishi Outlander Sport in the United States, Argentina, Brazil, and Indonesia.
 In Puerto Rico, it uses both the ASX and Outlander Sport titles.

 The design of the ASX was previewed by the Mitsubishi Concept-cX prototype which was first exhibited at the 62nd Frankfurt Motor Show in July 2007.
 It is a return to the original concept of offering the platform used for the longer Outlander with reduced seating capacity to five people, while sharing components of the longer vehicle, demonstrating a corporate decision to return Mitsubishi to smaller, fuel efficient vehicles in favor of larger, truck-based products.
 It was also exhibited at the 40th Tokyo Motor Show in September the same year.

 The European ASX was exhibited at the Geneva Motor Show in March 2010, while the North American market Outlander Sport/RVR was revealed at the 2010 New York International Auto Show.
 Between 2012 and 2015 production of the Outlander Sport began in Mitsubishi's Illinois plant, for both the North American and a number of export markets.
 As of 2022, production of the ASX continues in Japan for the global market and China for the local market.